ABOUT EMPIRE Southwest

 In the decades that followed, Arizona’s booming economy and a culture based on integrity and customer service fueled steady growth for Empire.
 A willingness to diversify and respond to client needs led the company to establish additional support services, and eventually there were five divisions operating under the corporate name Empire Southwest: Machinery, Power Systems, Hydraulic Service, Precision Machining and Transport.

 John O. Whiteman succeeded his father as CEO in the mid-1990s.
 Under John’s leadership, Empire focused on customer service, encouraged community involvement among its employees, established the official Corporate Values and celebrated its 50th anniversary.

 Third-generation Chairman and CEO Jeffrey S. Whiteman took the company reins in early 2002.
 He led the company through the economic uncertainties following 9/11, instituted the 6 Sigma process improvement model, and looked for new ways to support client businesses.
-He formed an alliance with Trimble technology dealer Sitech Southwest, expanded the company’s agriculture focus, launched a truck and trailer dealership, and directed the creation of a renewable energies group.
+He formed an alliance with Trimble technology dealer Sitech Southwest, expanded the company’s agriculture focus, launched a truck and trailer division, and directed the creation of a renewable energy group.

 Empire now ranks among the top Caterpillar dealers in the world.
 The company has more than 1,600 employees in a territory that includes Arizona and southeastern California.
 Employees share a comprehensive benefits package, family-friendly leadership, and pride at being part of one of the Southwest’s most respected companies.